zarr-developers/zarr-python/v3-roadmap-and-design.md

 ## Non-goals (of this document)

-- Implementation of any Zarr V3 extensions
+- Implementation of any unaccepted Zarr V3 extensions
 - Major revisions to the Zarr V3 spec

 ## Requirements